 The following is excerpted from the most recent issue of The Corporate Citizen.
-To learn more about how you can deliver maximum business and social value through strategic partnerships, consider joining us in Dallas, TX on December 7-8, 2016 for our Effective Corporate Citizenship Partnership Management course.
+To learn more about how you can deliver maximum business and social value through strategic partnerships, consider joining us for our Effective Corporate Citizenship Partnership Management course.

 For some companies, the best way to achieve significant progress on an issue is to develop an effective program and then bring it to scale in a way that stays true to its foundational purpose while remaining adaptable enough to account for local needs.
 Accenture—a leading global professional services company—has done just that.
 By taking a focused and customizable approach to establishing powerful partnerships, their Skills to Succeed initiative, which launched in 2009, has helped equip more than 1.2 million people to date with the workplace and entrepreneurial skills needed to compete in the global economy.

 Accenture understands that collaboration, by joining or creating cross-sector partnerships, is vital to closing employment gaps.
 Around the world, Accenture partners with nonprofits—both global and local in scale.
 While each partnership targets different areas of skill development and involves different community partners, the goal of the initiative remains clear throughout all levels of collaboration: decreasing global unemployment in a manner that is both sustainable and that meets the needs of both local communities and the larger global labor market.

 According to Accenture’s Chairman and CEO, Pierre Nanterme, as quoted in the company’s 2015 Corporate Citizenship Report published earlier this year:

 “Our approximately 373,000* people, who serve clients in 120 countries, strive to improve the environment and society through their leadership, knowledge, and skills.
 But we cannot do it alone.
 With our core values—particularly Stewardship—at the heart of our efforts, we collaborate with a range of partners to deliver long-lasting, measurable solutions.”